jarikmarwede/IdeaBag2-Solutions/README.md

 All projects are written in python 3.
 The original categorys from Idea Bag 2 are used to organize the projects.

-You can find the app on the google play store here: https://play.google.com/store/apps/details?id=com.alansa.ideabag2
+You can find the app on the google play store [here](https://play.google.com/store/apps/details?id=com.alansa.ideabag2)

-Idea Bag 2 also has a git repository which can be found here: https://github.com/mclintprojects/ideabag2
+Idea Bag 2 also has a git repository which can be found [here](https://github.com/mclintprojects/ideabag2)

 # How to use
 If you want to get the projects for playing around with them or editing them just download them from Github.